When Can Kittens Leave Their Mom? Timeline for Weaning Kittens

 Kittens start teething in the second half of the first month of their lives.
 It’s a good idea to buy them teething toys, as teeth erupting from their gums can cause soreness and pain.

 During the second month of their life, kittens are more energetic and inquisitive.
 They rely on their mother less for survival and more for learning the basic skills of life.
-This is also when they wean off their mother and start taking solid foods.
+This is also when they wean off their mother and start taking solid foods, they are not fully weaned yet and will continue to nurse occasionally.
 Their mother will teach them how to use the litter box, for which you will need to arrange a low-entry, shallow container.

 At this stage, cat breeders think it’s okay to give away or sell a kitten.
 Kittens at this age can feed themselves, clean themselves, use the litter box, and are generally very playful and energetic.
 However, an extra month with their mother is vital for them to have a healthier, well-rounded life.